-Getting Started Package
+Getting Started Package (9th and 10th Grade)

 This package is designed to give freshmen and sophomore students the early guidance they need to best prepare for the college process that gears up in the summer after the junior year.
 This package may include some or all of the following:

--A thorough, personalized review and assessment of the students’ academic and personal profile to help them in selecting the most appropriate high school courses.
+Thorough, personalized review and assessment of the students’ academic and personal profile to help them in selecting the most appropriate high school courses.

--A discussion of strategies the student can use to establish successful relationships with teachers, mentors, and counselors.
+Discussion of strategies the student can use to establish successful relationships with teachers, mentors, and counselors.

--Assistance with planning initial college visits such as which colleges to visit and what to do and ask when there.
+Assistance with planning initial college visits such as which colleges to visit and what to do and ask when there.

--An overview of the financial aid process to help parents understand how to estimate the true costs of college.
+Overview of the financial aid process to help parents understand how to estimate the true costs of college.

--An opportunity for parents and students to get personalized answers to their questions about the college admissions process throughout the student’s freshman and sophomore years.
+Opportunity for parents and students to get personalized answers to their questions about the college admissions process throughout the student’s freshman and sophomore years.

 This package is designed to help college-bound juniors and seniors and their families navigate the college application and admissions process.
 This package can begin as early as late spring of the sophomore year and may include some or all of the following:

--A thorough review and assessment of the student’s academic and personal profile to determine the best-fit colleges for that student.
+A thorough review and assessment of the student’s academic and personal profile to determine the best-fit colleges for that student.

--If needed, assistance in helping the student explore possible college majors and career interests.
+Advice on extracurricular involvement and summer enrichment that cultivates the student’s interests, skills, and leadership qualities.
+If needed, assistance in helping the student explore possible college majors and career interests.

--Advice on visiting colleges including when to visit, what to do when visiting, and ideal questions to ask.
+Advice on visiting colleges including when to visit, what to do when visiting, and ideal questions to ask.